The Daughters of John and Jessie

 Jessie Locke (nee Skinner)

-Jessie was the youngest child of John and Jessie; she was born at Somerton Farm in 28th November 1866 and grew up on the farm where she helped her elder brothers with their work.
+Jessie was the youngest child of John and Jessie; she was born at Somerton Farm in 28th November 1866 and them grew up at Abernant Farm, helping her elder brothers with their work.
 She married William Henry Locke in 1886 at All Saints Church.
 When they married Jessie was 19 and William 20.
 He had been born in 1866 and was working as a butcher, the trade of his father Harvey.

 In 1902 William survived a serious accident when he was thrown from a horse and trap on the Caerleon river bridge.
 His recuperation took some time and Jessie took on increased duties in the shop.
 The 1911 census showed that Jessie had trained as a butcher, something that would have been unusual at that time